HomeOnMars/pyCSL2HMapGen/README.md

 # pyCSL2HMapGen

-Height map interpolation, and erosion (Work In Progress).
+Height map interpolation and erosion (Work In Progress).
-For Cities: Skylines 2 (CSL2) Map Editor, or other generic scenarios.
+For Cities: Skylines 2 (CSL2) Map Editor or other generic scenarios.

 Python-based.
 Designed for non-serious situations like games.
 **No** guarantees on accuracy.